 Number of Livestock that will benefit :

-With your continued support we will install 3 water distribution centers throughout the village of Irsawwaa to reduce the walking distance to obtain clean water.
-We will construct a 50,000-gallon storage tank and pipe water to the neediest population.
-This project will be completed in 3 phases, as soon as funds are available.
-See our plan below.
+With your continued support, we will construct a 50,000-gallon storage tank and pipe water to the neediest population.
+We will install 3 water distribution centers throughout the village of Irsawwaa to reduce the walking distance to obtain clean water.
+This project will be completed in phases, as soon as funds are available.

 Water Program Impact